Mahasu Pahari: Extent

 According to different locations, the language has developed several dialects.
-Lower Mahasu Pahari (Baghati, Baghliani, Kiunthali), Upper Mahasu Pahari (Rampuri, Rohruri, Shimla Siraji, Sodochi).
+Lower Mahasu Pahari (Baghati, Baghliani, Keonthali), Upper Mahasu Pahari (Rampuri, Rohruri, Shimla Siraji, Sodochi).
 The Kiunthali variety appears to be understood by others, and their attitude toward it is favorable.
 Rampuri is also called Kochi; Rohruri is also called Soracholi; and Sodochi is also known as Kumharsaini or Kotgarhi after the Kumarsain and Kotgarh areas of Shimla District respectively.
 Intelligibility among dialects is above 85%.
 Lexical similarity is 74%–82% with upper dialects, and 74%–95% with lower dialects.
 The language is used in home and for religious purposes.
 It is understood and spoken from people of vital age group.
 It is considered to be highly endangered as the number of people speaking it is constantly going down.
-It is closely related to Sirmauri and to Jaunsari.
+It is closely related to Sirmauri, Jaunsari, Bangani and Kullui.